AgentHub

 Start with the buying call, then expand the evidence.

-Cursor is the safer premium coding-seat buy for most teams because Cursor 3 now combines multi-workspace agent orchestration, clearer buying path, and stronger governance.
-Windsurf is the better buy when the team explicitly wants a more opinionated Cascade-first editor feel.
+Cursor is the easier premium coding-seat buy to approve for most teams because Cursor 3 now combines multi-workspace agent orchestration, a clearer buying path, and stronger governance.
+Devin Desktop (formerly Windsurf) is the better buy when the team explicitly wants a Devin-centered local IDE plus cloud-agent workflow.

 Individual lens